Tampa Bay Rays - Port Charlotte

 "Ripken Baseball is an established and proven minor league operator and the Ripken name is synonymous with success," said Matt Silverman, President of the Rays.

 The renovations to the Charlotte Sports Park were financed by contributions from Charlotte County, the State of Florida and the Rays.
 While the Rays will have exclusive access during spring training, this facility is truly a park within a park, and the County will use the venue throughout the year for concerts, youth sports, recreation and community events.

 2014 Ticket Prices and information

 Spring Training season-ticket holders will continue to enjoy discounted package pricing for the 14-game schedule at Charlotte Sports Park as well as the best seat locations.
-Fans interested in placing a $100 deposit for Spring Training season tickets can do so by visiting www.raysbaseball.com/springtraining or by calling 888-FAN-RAYS.
+Fans interested in Spring Training season tickets can do so by visiting www.raysbaseball.com/springtraining or by calling 888-FAN-RAYS.

 The 2014 season will mark the Rays sixth Spring Training at this location.
 The stadium was built in 1987 with renovations in 2009.

 Dimensions: 338 to left, 402 feet to centerfield and 338 feet to rightfield.